 The LB1100EZM is a slight step down from the LB1350ICEZM in terms of its spec, but it’s also a step down in terms of price.
 Making this a great option for you if the LB1350ICEZM is just out of your budget.
 This is a very comfortable blower to use due to its adjustable loop handle and cushioning anti vibration grip.

-Finally we’ve got the Southland SWB163150.
-This comes with a 163 cc engine, and blows up to an impressive 150 mph with a 1200 cfm air volume.
-Due to the fact that the fan is very well balanced there isn’t as much vibration as you would expect.
+Finally, we’ve got the Southland SWB163150.
+This comes with a 163 cc engine and blows up to an impressive 150 mph with a 1200 cfm air volume.
+Since the fan is very well balanced, there isn’t as much vibration as you would expect.

 This product can be considered very durable due to its tapered crankshaft along with the steel fans housing.
 This is another very reasonably priced option, compared to the first two blowers we reviewed.
-This makes it a great leaf blower for those of you with mid range budgets.
+This makes it a great leaf blower for those of you working to a tight budget.

 A leaf blower is a valuable addition to your lawn care and workshop.
 Many people hesitate in purchasing a leaf blower because they find them to be loud, or cumbersome to use.
 High powered gas models also tend to be expensive and messy, and generally not worth the effort for something you’re only going to use for a few months of the year.